 On 19 March 2012, the Company announced a share buy-back programme approved by shareholders.
 The buy-back programme started on 2 April 2012, with all shares being acquired through the Australian Securities Exchange.
-At 9 August 2012, 160,432 shares had been bought-back.
+At the date of this report, 160,432 shares had been bought-back.